StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/connect-a-mailbox.md

         6. Select **Create**.

-        ### Step 3: Remove scopes in the Google Auth Platform
+        ### Step 3: Add a scope in the Google Auth Platform

         1. Select **Data access** from the left pane.